scimma/hop-slack-app/doc/user/installation.rst

 .. contents::
    :local:

-Hop slack app can be installed from gitbub.
+Hop slack app can be installed from github.
 ==========================================